maddyblue/goread/README.md

 1. checkout the code
 1. install the [go app engine SDK](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go)
 1. set your GOPATH (to something like `/home/user/mygo`), and make sure it's a directory that exists
+1. further commands that use `go`, `dev_appserver.py`, and `appcfg.py` all live in the `google_appengine` directory from the SDK. make sure it's in your `$PATH`.
-1. download dependencies by running: `go get -d github.com/mjibson/goread/goapp`
+1. download dependencies by running: `go get -d github.com/mjibson/goread/goapp`. although you've already checked out the code for development use, this will automatically download all of goread's dependencies, and will stick them all in your GOPATH.
 1. in the `goapp` folder, copy `settings.go.dist` to `settings.go`
-1. from the goread directory, start the app with `dev_appserver.py .`
+1. from the `goread` directory, start the app with `dev_appserver.py .`

 ## how to host your own on production app engine servers